Principal Investigator

 More Information

-Prof. Simon Wieser is a Professor for Health Economic at ZHAW and leads the health economic research team since 2006.
+Prof. Dr. Simon Wieser is a Professor for Health Economic at ZHAW and leads the health economic research team since 2006.
 His main research interests include the assessment and decomposition of healthcare spending, health economic evaluations, and the development of prospective payment systems.

 Ursina Zürrer